 When Wonderland opened in 1905, it was big news.
 Minneapolitans could take the streetcar to 31st and Lake Street and walk through the grand gates into another world.
 Over a half-million people came to the park that first summer and its biggest draw was the Infantorium, a scientific exhibit showing a modern method for saving premature babies.
 For ten-cents, visitors could enter the two-story building at the far end of the park to marvel at the tiny babies in shiny steel-framed incubators with glass sides.
-Most of the money collected for admission was put right back into the facility, it paid for physicians and nurses who were specially trained in Paris or Berlin to work with the tiny babies, supplies, and the electricity it took to keep the incubators running non-stop.
+Most of the money collected from admission was put right back into the facility.
+It paid for physicians and nurses who were specially trained in Paris or Berlin to work with the tiny babies, supplies, and the electricity it took to keep the incubators running non-stop.
 The facility cared for any premature baby that was referred by a physician, regardless of socioeconomic or racial background, at no cost to the parents.